 The past several years have seen unprecedented challenges.
-From the global COVID-19 pandemic to the Russian government's invasion of Ukraine (hereafter referred to as 'the war in Ukraine'), these events are first and foremost human tragedies.
-Our SoQM reflects our response to these events and changing risks based on impacts to our client, our people and the way we operate, including new or revised policies and procedures in our firm that have been implemented or are under consideration at any given point in time.
+From the global COVID-19 pandemic to the Russian government's invasion of Ukraine (hereafter referred to as 'the war in Ukraine'), these events while first and foremost human tragedies, have impacted our clients and our people, the way we operate, and have given rise to new quality risks.
+Our SoQM reflects our response to these events and changing risks, including new or revised policies and procedures in our firm that have been implemented or are under consideration at any given point in time.
 Under the QMSE framework, our SoQM is designed and operated to consider changes in facts and circumstances resulting in:

-- New or changing quality risks to achieving one or more of the quality objectives; - Changes to the risk assessment of existing quality risks; - Changes to the design of the firm's SoQM, including the risk responses
+- New or changing quality risks to achieving one or more of the quality objectives - Changes to the risk assessment of existing quality risks - Changes to the design of the firm's SoQM, including the risk responses

-The QMSE framework has helped us navigate the changes in our firm's environment, by assessing the completeness and effectiveness of our responses including any additional monitoring to be put in place, and identifying any gaps to address new or emerging quality risks.
+The QMSE framework has helped us navigate the changes in our firm's environment, by assessing the completeness and effectiveness of our responses including any additional monitoring to be put in place and identifying any gaps to address new or emerging quality risks.